-The first issue is the most dominant and is present from 2010 through 2012.
+The first issue is most dominant and is present from the beginning of the time period articles were selected from, 2010, and is discussed in articles all the way through 2012.
 The second is also present in several articles at the beginning of 2010, but only remains a topic for a short time period.
-The final issue, the possible health dangers of scanners, is introduced into the debate in a small number of articles in 2011 and after.
+The final issue, the possible health dangers of scanners, is introduced into the debate in a small number of articles from 2011.

-The relationship between two of the main groups of actors, government institutions and advocacy groups, is readily apparent.
+The relationship between two of the main groups of actors, government institutions and the advocacy groups is readily apparent.
 The government is very much in favour of the introduction of body scanners, and the civil liberties groups oppose them on the basis of privacy and legality.
-A good example of the government position was presented in The Guardian:
+A good example of the governmental position was presented in The Guardian: